 The legislation would protect remote landscapes and wild areas such as the San Rafael Reef geologic feature and the Sids Mountain and Muddy Creek wilderness study areas.
-The bill also includes gold-standard protection for 173,000 acres of Desolation Canyon, some of the most pristine wildlife habitat in the country.
+The bill also includes gold-standard protection for Desolation Canyon, some of the most pristine wildlife habitat in the country.

-Additionally, the bill would designate 63 miles of the Green River as wild and scenic and establish a 337,000-acre national conservation area in the San Rafael Swell, protecting the area from new mining and road construction.
-It also would create the 2,500-acre Jurassic National Monument in an area that boasts one of the greatest concentrations of Jurassic-era dinosaur bones in the world.
+Additionally, the bill would designate 63 miles of the Green River as wild and scenic and establish a more than 200,000-acre recreation area in the San Rafael Swell, protecting it from new mining and road construction.
+It also would create the 850-acre Jurassic National Monument, preserving one of the greatest concentrations of Jurassic-era dinosaur bones in the world.

 A bipartisan bill, introduced by Senator Dianne Feinstein (D-CA)—a House version had been introduced by Representative Paul Cook (R-CA)—would increase protections for more than 500,000 acres of public land in the California desert by designating 328,864 acres as wilderness areas, adding 43,000 acres to Death Valley and Joshua Tree national parks, designating 77 miles of wild and scenic rivers, and creating five off-road-vehicle areas covering 142,000 acres.

 The Cerros del Norte Conservation Act, sponsored by Senator Martin Heinrich (D-NM) and Representative Ben Ray Lujan (D-NM), would designate two new wilderness areas northwest of Taos, New Mexico—Cerro del Yuta and Río San Antonio—within the Río Grande del Norte National Monument.
 The wilderness areas would total 21,540 acres of the 242,500-acre national monument.